nikouu/TinyWordle/README.md

 ### P/Invoke for everything `Console` (- 50 KB)

 So, in the end we just trimmed the `Write()` function from `Console` along with a couple of other bits and pieces.
-But now that P/Invoke is an option, we can also get rid of the `Console.ReadLine()` and `Console.Clear()` calls.
+But hinted at before, now that P/Invoke is an option, we can also get rid of the `Console.ReadLine()` and `Console.Clear()` calls.
 Meaning we have zero dependencies on `Console`.

 Ended up making a little static class called `TinyConsole` and it looks like this: